-SI Figure 1 Precanned meltR.A figures and tables for assessing the quality of the results are written as PDF and comma separated value files, respectively.
+SI Figure 1.
+Precanned meltR.A figures and tables for assessing the quality of the results are written as PDF and comma separated value files, respectively.
 Black circles represent data points and red lines represent fits.
 (A) Raw data fit using method 1, fitting the melting curve for each sample individually.
 (B) Normalized data fit using method 1.
-Data were normalized to calculate the Absorbtivity at each temperature by dividing the raw absorbance by the strand concentration and the path length of the cuvette.
+Data were normalized to calculate the absorptivity at each temperature by dividing the raw absorbance by the strand concentration and the path length of the cuvette.
 (C) Table summarizing the individual fits for method 1.
 Sample is the sample identifier in the data.
 Ct is the total RNA strand concentration, Ct.
 H is the helix association enthalpy, ΔH°, in kcal/mol.
-S is the helix association entropy, ΔS°, in cal/mol/K. G is the free energy at 37 °C of helix association entropy, ΔG°37, in kcal/mol.
+S is the helix association entropy, ΔS°, in cal/mol᛫K. G is the free energy at 37 °C of helix association, ΔG°37, in kcal/mol.
 Tm is the melting temperature, Tm, of the curve in °C. (D) Plot of 1/Tm versus the natural log of the Ct , used to determine folding energies for method 2.
 (E) Raw data fit using method 3, fitting melting curves from each sample to a single regression model.
 (F) Normalized data fit using method 3.
 Data were normalized as described in A. (G) Table summarizing results from the three methods.
-Parameters are summarized in A. SE stands for the standard error, which is calculated from the regression models, and represent the precision of the parameter given the data.
+Parameters are summarized in A. SE stands for the standard error, which is calculated from the regression models, and represents the precision of the parameter given the data.